miniprojectPythonGame/db/tests/MARKET_BACKEND_API_TESTS.md

 ![results](../docs/tests/market_backend_api_tests/tests_working.png)

 ### Aim of the tests?
-I wonted to verify whether both adding and using buy_now & auctioning on the market is working.
+I wanted to verify whether both adding and using buy_now & auctioning on the market is working.
 It appears to be so.